 Christine Russell has been serving as a member of our Board of Directors since June 2005.
-In July 2022, Ms. Russell was elected as a member of the Board of Directors of MariaDB plc, and in December 2019, Ms. Russell was elected as member of the Board of Directors of AXT, Inc. From July 2018 to March 2020, Ms. Russell was Chief Financial Officer at PDF Solutions, which offers yield process improvement and manufacturing efficiencies to the semiconductor industry and their supply chain using proprietary AI and data mining software technology.
-In February 2017, she became a member of the Board of Directors of eGain Corporation, a Nasdaq traded SaaS company providing software for call center and customer support organizations.
+In July 2022, Ms. Russell was elected as a member of the Board of Directors of MariaDB plc, and resigned her position after the company was substantially acquired in October 2023.
+In December 2019, Ms. Russell was elected as member of the Board of Directors of AXT, Inc. From July 2018 to March 2020, Ms. Russell was Chief Financial Officer at PDF Solutions, which offers yield process SaaS software to the semiconductor industry and their supply chain using proprietary AI and data mining software technology.
+In February 2017, she became a member of the Board of Directors of eGain Corporation, a Nasdaq traded SaaS company providing knowledge-based software for call center and customer support organizations.
 From May 2015 through March 2018, she served as Chief Financial Officer at UniPixel, Inc., a precision engineered film company whose products include touch-screen films.
 From May 2014 to March 2015, Ms. Russell served as Chief Financial Officer of Vendavo, Inc., a pricing optimization enterprise software company, which was sold in late 2014 to a private equity firm.
 From May 2009 to October 2013, Ms. Russell was Chief Financial Officer of Evans Analytical Group, a leading international provider of materials characterization and microelectronic failure analysis and "release to production" services.
-From June 2006 to April 2009, Ms. Russell was at Virage Logic Corporation, a provider of advanced intellectual property for the design of integrated circuits, where she served as Executive Vice President and Chief Financial Officer of OuterBay Technologies, Inc., a privately held software company enabling information lifecycle management for enterprise applications, from May 2005 until February 2006, when OuterBay was acquired by Hewlett-Packard Company.
-From October 2003 to May 2005, Ms. Russell served as the Chief Financial Officer of Ceva, Inc., a company specializing in semiconductor intellectual property offering digital signal processing cores and application software.
-Prior to 2005, Ms. Russel
+From June 2006 to April 2009, Ms. Russell was CFO at Virage Logic Corporation (Nasdaq VIRL), a provider of memory IP for the design of integrated circuits, where she served as Executive Vice President of Business Development from September 2008 and as Vice President and Chief Financial Officer from June 2006 to September 2008.
+Ms. Russell served as Senior Vice President and Chief Financial Officer of OuterBay Technologies, Inc., a privately held software company enabling information lifecycle management for enterprise applications, from May 2005 until February 2006, when OuterBay was acquired by Hewlett-Packard Company.
+From Octob

-Ms. Russell's extensive executive experience in corporate finance, accounting and operations, and her involvement in governance issues for boards of directors in her role as Chairman Emeritus of the SVDX (Silicon Valley Directors Exchange), an organization that fosters excellence in corporate governance for directors in affiliation with Stanford University and past service as President of the NACD, Silicon Valley Chapter, make her an important asset to the Company.
+Ms. Russell's extensive executive experience in corporate finance, accounting and operations, and her involvement in governance issues for boards of directors in her role as Board Member of the SVDX (Silicon Valley Directors Exchange), an organization that fosters excellence in corporate governance for directors and past service as President of the NACD, Silicon Valley Chapter, make her an important asset to the Company.
 In addition, her career background in semiconductor intellectual property companies provides her with specific industry knowledge.